 Most people are good, but there are some people out there who are bad.
 Bad strangers will try to hurt you.
 Sometimes bad strangers try to take children away, and keep them and do bad things to them.
 I want to tell you about bad strangers to teach you to be careful around people who you do not know.

-Here is where you roll play.
+Here is where you role play.
 Make up a few scenarios to lead your child through.
 Don’t act creepy.
 Don’t put on a mask or try to make yourself look mean or different.
 Strangers look like everybody else, your child needs to know that.
-Pretend to walk up to your child and begin a conversation:
+Pretend to walk up to your child, and begin a conversation:

 You: “Hello.
 What’s your name?”